-- By the end of this module, students should be able to: - 1.
-Be sensitized to the discipline of distance education as a training method and be able to - 1.
+By the end of this module, students should be able to:

+- 1. Be sensitized to the discipline of distance education as a training method and be able to - 1.
 Define distance education - 2.
 Describe a new learner - 3.
 List DE courses in the world, in the health care sector - 4.
 Classify training methods used in DE. - 5.
 Participate in the evaluation process in the module - 6.
-If sensitized and motivated be able to prepare a module. - Be aware of some distance education experiences to be shared.
-Consider DE as one of the training methodologies at the source. - Consider DE as one of the training methodologies at the under graduate/Postgraduate and the continuing education level, for any category of health worker.
+If sensitized and motivated be able to prepare a module. - 7.
+Be aware of some distance education experiences to be shared. - 8.
+Consider DE as one of the training methodologies at the under graduate/Postgraduate and the continuing education level, for any category of health worker.